 Can I pick where I go?

 You can rank your preference on your application.
-While we will do our best to place you during your top-ranked week, we cannot guarantee placement.
+While we will do our best to accommodate your preference, we cannot guarantee placement.

 How will I get there?

 Once you are accepted into the program, you will be notified of the specific airport and times necessary for you to make your travel arrangements.
 A Habitat for Humanity staff member will be present to greet you at baggage claim and transport you to the host site.
 Additionally, both staff and students will have LBE shirts to wear so they can easily recognize each other at the airport.